Vaishnaw announces Rs 2-cr assistance for Odisha's Bahanaga | Law-Order

 "The manner in which the people of Bahanaga helped in the rescue operation in the aftermath of the train accident is really praiseworthy.
 I came here to personally thank them," he said.

-Earlier during his visit to Puri, he emphasised on the importance of improving passenger amenities and facilities during the Rath Yatra period, while inspecting the Puri Railway Station.
+Earlier during his visit to Puri on Tuesday, he emphasised on the importance of improving passenger amenities and facilities during the Rath Yatra period, while inspecting the Puri Railway Station.

+Vaishnaw, also the Minister for Communications and Electronics & Information Technology, reviewed the arrangements made for the convenience and benefit of pilgrims and devotees, and interacted with them.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)